-Admiralty and maritime law, for the most part, deals with the application of law to events that occur on navigable waters.
-Navigable waters generally include the oceans of the world as well as large lakes or rivers that can be used for commercial shipping.
-These waters are divided into territorial waters and the high seas.
-Territorial waters are close to land while the high seas are those waters that are further away from land.
+Admiralty and maritime law, for the most part, deals with the law as it applies to navigable waters.
+In general, “navigable waters” means oceans, large lakes and rivers where commercial shipping can occur.
+From here, “navigable waters” is further divided into the subcategories of territorial waters and high seas.
+Territorial waters are closer to land, while the high seas are further away.

-The New Orleans maritime law lawyers of Bruno & Bruno have substantial experience representing clients in admiralty and maritime cases.
-We represent individuals who were injured at sea on offshore platforms and drilling rigs, on navigable waters or while working in harbor.
+At Bruno & Bruno, our lawyers have substantial experience representing clients in admiralty and maritime cases.
+We represent individuals in New Orleans, Metairie, Kenner and Chalmette, and our Covington office serves people in Covington, Mandeville, Madisonville and Slidell who were injured at sea on offshore platforms and drilling rigs, on navigable waters or while working in harbor.

-Though accidents that occur at sea have the same physical and emotional effects as those that occur on land, admiralty and maritime law is a complex and unique area of law.
+While the lasting physical and emotional effects of any accident can be truly devastating – regardless of whether the accident happened on dry land or sea – the laws related to those that happen in navigable waters are quite different.
 Our lawyers understand the unique nuances of these laws and know how to protect your rights and get you the compensation you need and deserve.

 Frequently Asked Questions About Maritime Law

-Are accidents and injuries that occur on navigable waters treated differently than those occurring on land?
+- Are accidents and injuries that occur on navigable waters treated differently from those occurring on land?

-Are all persons injured on navigable waters treated the same under maritime law?
+- Are all people injured on navigable waters treated the same under maritime law?

 If you were injured at sea, your remedies under maritime law may differ depending on how the law classifies your presence on the water.
-Your status aboard a vessel would determine applicable maritime law, depending on whether you were a crew member, shore side employee, passenger, or with pleasure boats, an owner or guest.
-The different classifications could lead to very different remedies and results.
+Your status aboard a vessel would determine applicable maritime law, depending on whether you were a crew member, shore-side employee, passenger, or with pleasure boats, an owner or guest.
+The different classifications could lead to different remedies and results.

 - Are there different deadlines for maritime claims than for nonmaritime claims?